Unfortunately, your browser is too old to work on this website. Please upgrade your browser

 • productivity and efficiency in delivering health care services.

-Figure 4 illustrates the impact of pressures from demographic changes (ie the size and age structure of the population).
-It shows how real-terms growth in NHS England revenue spending is considerably reduced when adjusted by population size and age.
+Figure 4 illustrates the impact of pressures arising from price increases and demographic change (the size and age profile of the population).
+It shows how growth in NHS England revenue spending is considerably reduced when adjusting for inflation and population size and age.

 Figure 4